|

 Hike number 10 on our list!🌲 Endless mountain views…

-With over 2,000 miles of marked hiking trails in Adirondack Park (Adirondacks or ADKs for short), it’s no wonder you may be overwhelmed when trying to decide what to hike when staying in or around Lake Placid! 😱
+With over 2,000 miles of marked hiking trails in the Adirondacks, you may be overwhelmed when trying to decide where to hike when visiting Lake Placid! 😱

-And within those 2,000 miles includes not only the well-known 46 High Peaks (46 summits above 4,000 feet) but also numerous easy, family-friendly, and dog-friendly hikes.
+From the well-known 46 High Peaks (46 summits above 4,000 feet) to numerous family-friendly and dog-friendly hikes, I’ve got you covered with this list.

-Living in Connecticut and hiking for decades this is one of my favorite areas to go hiking.
-The expansive forests, numerous lakes, and endless mountain views keep me coming back to visit Lake Placid multiple times a year!
+Living in Connecticut, the Adirondacks is one of my favorite places to visit and hike.
+The expansive forests, lakes, and endless mountain views keep me coming back to Lake Placid several times a year!

 In this post, you’ll find amazing views and super scenic dog-friendly hikes from beginner level to moderate to difficult!